-For those hardy enough to barbecue in all weathers (or cheat and cook inside) pheasant burgers are our favourite game option.
+Pheasant burgers are our favourite game option for the summer months.
 Follow our recipe for the best pheasant burgers and delight the assembled hoarde.

 For more pheasant recipes that will encourage first-timers, try pheasant Kiev or pheasant fajitas.
 Both will certainly have them coming back for more.
 And if you are sizing up your freezer and wondering if it will cope with the big bags to come, read the top 10 best pheasant recipes.
 From Lebanese pheasant broth ideal for elevenses to the perfect roast pheasant recipe for a house full of guests, we have more than enough inspiration to see you through the season.

 HOW TO MAKE PHEASANT BURGERS

 As our kitchen is being overhauled and will not be ready for some time, we have decided to copy some old American friends and barbecue whatever the weather.
 Often we are given pheasants and are wondering how they will work in a burger.
 Can you offer some advice and a recipe?